Abeikud/WeEvents/README2.md

 }
 ```

-- `T` represents the entity your system manages (e.g., Book, Student, Pet).
+- `T` represents an entity your system manages (e.g., Book, Student, Pet).
+You should have an overloaded copy of each of the first three methods for each of the entities that can be added to your system.

 - Your system must implement this interface.

-- You are free to add more methods/classes as needed.
+- You are free (and strongly encouraged) to add more methods/classes as needed.

+- `reportAll` should display (either printing to standard input or by other means) a report of everything contained inside the system at a given point in time.

 ---

 ## 🧩 Possible System Ideas

-You may choose any theme, for example:
+You may choose any theme **except** for Library or Flight Management Systems as we did examples with both of these in class.

-TODO: add exclusion of Library and

-- 📚 Library Management System (Books, Patrons, Loans)
+We encourage you to be creative and chose something you and your group members are interested in.
+Some examples might include:

 - 🏫 Student Course Registration (Students, Courses, Waitlists)